 - Fitbit Data (Daily Activity and Daily Sleep Data): Daily data on a variety of measures computed from Fitibt sensors such as number of steps, active minutes, average daily heart rate, minutes in various heart rate zones, beginning and ending times of sleep periods, sleep duration, and sleep interruptions.

-- Courses and Grades Data: For a select sample of participants who consented, we have administrative records from the Notre Dame Registrar’s Office containing course and grade information on each course taken by a consenting student during their four years at Notre Dame.
+- Courses and Grades Data: For a select sample of participants who consented, data from administrative records from Notre Dame Registrar’s Office containing course and grade information on each course taken.

 - Calendar: The data collection lasted 194 weeks.
 We provide a weekly calendar for researchers detailing when classes began, break weeks, holidays, etc.

 Collecting, managing and cleaning all this data was a large and complicated task involving many people including engineers, computer scientists, and social scientists over a five year people (see People section).
-One novel aspect of this study is the collection of both self-reports on networks and behaviors through periodic surveys and the collection of behavioral data through remote, always-on mobile sensors, such as Fibtit devices and smartphones.
-All participants were given a Fitbit device which they periodically synced with the Fitbit cloud from which we then retrieved with an API the Fitbit data and stored on our server.
+One novel aspect of this study is the collection of both (1) self-reports on networks and behaviors through periodic surveys and (2) the collection of behavioral data through remote, always-on mobile sensors, such as Fibtit devices and network data through smartphones.
+All participants were given a Fitbit device which they periodically synced with the Fitbit cloud from which we then retrieved with an API the Fitbit data.
 All participants installed apps on their smartphones and computers that allowed us to retrieve daily logs of communication events.
-Through these apps, sensor output data was retrieved from smartphones and Fitbit devices and sent to our secure servers for processing and storage in a database system.

-Details on the documentation are discussed in the Documentation section and include:
+Details on the documentation are discussed in the Documentation section where researchers can access:

 - Codebooks for each dataset